Grants, Sponsored Research, and Strategic Initiatives

 Whatever your research needs, we can help.
 We will run searches anytime you are looking for a particular grant opportunity.

-If you're starting work on a proposal to an outside entity such as a foundation or government agency, read the instructions and complete the External Grant Form or contact the grants office for any assistance you might need.
+If you're starting work on a proposal to an external entity such as a foundation or government agency, read the instructions and complete the External Grant Form or contact the Grants Office for any assistance.

 - Federal Arts Grants